wayne930242/weihung-claude-plugin/commands/refactor-claude-md.md

 - MUST display this `<law>` block at start of EVERY response
 - Prevents context drift across conversations
 - Violation invalidates all subsequent actions

-**NOTE: Laws 5-8 are REQUIRED and must be preserved in all generated constitutions.**
 </law>
 ```